Updated July 2020!

 The best way to protect yourself against this is to use a VPN.
 While the Kodi service may say they are encrypted and your data is safe, a VPN allows you to mask your IP address, so the Kodi service does not have it, and to encrypt your own data so there is nothing to connect you to the service.

-You should also not provide your personal details when making a purchase;if the company is “rumbled”, your information can be passed on.
+You should also not provide your personal details when making a purchase; if the company is “rumbled,” your information can be passed on.
 You should create an alternative email address not linked to you for the account, and, if possible, pay with Bitcoin or another alternative method, rather than provide your payment details.

-Paid Kodi Add-Ons And IPTV Subscriptions: The Verdict
+Paid Kodi Addons And IPTV Subscriptions: The Verdict

-The bottom line is those marketing headlines that tell you that you can have access to all the entertainment you want for next to nothing do not tell you the whole story.
+The bottom line is those marketing headlines that tell you you can have access to all the entertainment you want for next to nothing do not tell you the whole story.

 More than that, they can put you at risk.
-You are at relatively low risk of being picked up for illegal activity, you are a small fish, but the risk exists.
+You are at relatively low risk of being picked up for illegal activity as you are a small fish, but the risk exists.
 But, if the company is forced to shut up shop, they are very likely to take your money and run.

-Bottom line is that you can get something good, or you can get something for free.
+The bottom line is that you can get something good, or you can get something for free.
 It all depends on what matters to you.

 There are other options for streaming that can give you the quality and security you need while still cutting a huge chunk out of your cable bill.
-Read more here: Best Streaming Services.

 I am interested in understanding how do these guys get the stream for channels like HBO and how do they multicast HBO to their viewers via KODI plugins or any other medium ?